zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_tasks.rst

           This specifies a unique name for the task.

    *priority*
           This specifies the scheduling priority of the task.
-A smaller integer value indicates higher priority, with zero indicating highest priority.

    *entry_point*
           This specifies the name of the task's entry point function,